cosmo0/retropie-overlays/README.md

 Please see [credits](CREDITS.md) to check out the awesome original packs I picked from.
 I did mostly nothing except move files around and edit config files.

-If one of your file is here and you want me to remove it, or want to be credited, please [file an issue](https://github.com/cosmo0/retropie-overlays/issues).
+If one of your file is here and you want me to remove it, or want to be credited, please [file an issue](https://github.com/cosmo0/retropie-overlays/issues) and I will remove it as soon as possible.

 ## Contents